-We are perfectionists when it comes to grammar (and pretty much everything else) so decided we had to get to the bottom of it.
-We went on a journey back in time to see when the term originated and how its usage has evolved.
+We are perfectionists when it comes to spelling and grammar (as well as pretty much everything else) so decided we had to get to the bottom of it.
+We went on a journey back in time to see when the term startup originated and how its usage has evolved.

 Google’s Ngram Viewer tool shows that the ‘start up’ has little support so we removed it from our investigation.
 It also shows that the term’s popularity picked up after the war and peaked in the late 90s, coinciding with the dot-com bubble.
 The popularity of ‘startup’ and ‘start-up’ grew in tandem and remain equally popular in literature today, so cannot be used to establish which is right.